 Jude Lang makes paintings and drawings.
 The work shapes the familiar into the mysterious and the loved into unknown, strange memories.
-It insists on making women and children's experience; motherhood, childhood; growth and development interesting, provoking and richly complex.
+It insists on making the experiences of women and children; motherhood, childhood; growth and development— interesting, provoking and complex.
 Flicking between awareness and memory it makes a rupture that moves the images between fiction and life.

-Her paintings use images from communal and personal stories, distilled and frozen out of their narratives.
+The paintings use images from communal and personal stories, distilled and frozen out of their narratives.
 They use everyday experiences as a starting point.
-Often these are framed instances that would go unnoticed in their original context..
-Resonant because of shared cultural narratives but because extracted and apart they carry a strange energy in their awkwardness.
+Often these are framed instances that would go unnoticed in their original context.
+Resonant through shared cultural narratives, when extracted and apart, they carry energy in their awkwardness.

 “…the growing good of the world is partly dependent on unhistoric acts; and that things are not so ill as they might have been is half owing to the number who lived faithfully a hidden life, and rest in unvisited tombs.”